 Not only the specificities of the European law-making process can be documented, but also we benefit of a set of original data to study in concrete terms how influence of the various interest groups influence the production of regulations.
 Until recently, only US data were available to document these process and data-intensive research on firms’ non market strategies and the political economy of regulation was based on US data only.

 The main stream of research on hedge funds focuses on hedge funds managed by US companies (and regulated by the SEC).
 Heterogeneity and lack of ‘good-quality’ data explain this apparent lack of interest for hedge funds managed by European asset managers (and regulated by the ESMA and some local regulators).
 Moreover, the construction of such database is complicated and expensive.
-Our project consists in constructing a European funds managers' database.
-We will first draw up an extensive list of all the existing sources of data: commercial databases, data from the European regulators, and data to be collected on specialized websites.
+The first step consists in listing and eventually buying all the existing sources of data: commercial databases, data from the European regulators, and data to be collected on specialized websites.
+This latter data collection is already organized in the United-States, where teams of research assistants are hired to do the job.
 In a second step, this large amount of heterogeneous data should be aggregated across sources using big data methods and technics.
+These treatments are very much like those applied to medical records data.
+Medical researchers are mining vast sums of big data to discern new patterns in public health records and patients’ health histories.
 We want to mine vast sums of big data to discern new patterns in funds managers’ behaviour and strategies that impact price evolution and contagion between markets.

 Our objective is to test experimentally the Approval mechanisms, crafted for collective-decision making in financial committees.
 These mechanisms allow the subjects to approve ranges of values, rather than single values, and, in theory, should improve the quality of the final decision while enhancing its consensual aspects.